brycewray/hugo-site/content/posts/2025/12/new-normal-starting-hugo-0.153.x/index.md

 <!--more-->

+**Update, 2026-05-05**: After reading this, please see also a [follow-up post](/posts/2026/05/new-normal-update/) regarding my use of a later version of the hvm version management app discussed below.
+{.box}

 # Dealing with the packaging change

 Hugo 0.153.0 changed the macOS deliverable.
 Where the binary used to reside in a `tar.gz` archive, it now comes in a regular macOS `.pkg` that installs with a double-click.
 Still, it remains a terminal app and, thus, not as readily updatable as a typical macOS GUI app with a "Check for updates" menu item and associated functionality.[^neverUpdaters]